Afghanistan at the 2020 Summer Olympics: Swimming

 Afghanistan received a universality invitation from FINA to send one top-ranked swimmers in their respective individual events to the Olympics, based on the FINA Points System of June 28, 2021.
 Fahim Anwari was the only swimmer to represent Afghanistan in Tokyo, having competed in the Men's 50 m freestyle event.
 He did not advance to the semifinals, placing 69th in the heats.
-The event was won by Caeleb Dressel of the United States.